reimagined/resolve/docs/running-in-containers.md

     driver: bridge
 ```

 You can define an additional configuration file to use in the production environment.
-For example, the sample config below demonstrates how to define a volume for PostgreSQL data in production:
+For example, the sample configuration below demonstrates how to specify a volume to store PostgreSQL data in production:

 ```yaml title="/docker-compose-production.yml"
 version: '3'